ijahan1/Parallel-Join-Algorithm/README.md

 # Parallel-Join-Algorithm

-## Parallelizaton technique for join algorithm is implemented in Apache PySpark within Google Colab.
+The parallelization technique for the join algorithm is implemented in Apache PySpark within Google Colab.
 Implemented 'Broadcast Join', 'Shuffled-hash Join' and 'Sort-merge Join' for 'inner', 'left-outer', 'right-outer', 'full-outer', 'left-semi', 'anti-semi' join types with different Spark configuration.

 Codebase Information